awwaiid/thelackthereof/Keyboard_Number-Symbol_Swap.md

 ---
 title: Keyboard_Number-Symbol_Swap
-createdAt: 2011-03-18T09:50-04:00
+createdAt: 2011-03-18T09:49-04:00
-editedAt: 2011-03-18T09:59-04:00
+editedAt: 2011-03-18T09:50-04:00
 ---

 The idea here is that we use the symbols at the top of the keyboard a lot more often than the numbers at the top of the keyboard.
 In my case because I write a lot of perl :)

-Here are the various configurations that you can set to switch the number keys and symbol keys in Linux/X11.
+Here are the various configurations that you can set to make this work.
 The first, .Xmodmap, is what actually switches things.
 The others are to make other applications be OK with the new setup.

-From: ~/.Xmodmap
+From: .Xmodmap
 <code>
 !
 Swap the numbers and symbols keycode  10 = exclam 1